Frank Stephens (advocate)

 John Franklin "Frank" Stephens (born April 9, 1982) is an American disability advocate, actor and athlete.
 He has Down syndrome and has often acted as a spokesman for those with the genetic disorder.
-He is an ambassador for Global Down Syndrome Foundation and represented the Foundation at the first US congressional hearing for Down syndrome research.
+He is an ambassador for Global Down Syndrome Foundation and represented the Foundation at the first U.S. congressional hearing for Down syndrome research.

-Early and personal life
+Early life

-Stephens was born April 9, 1982, to Cornelia and John.
-He is from Fairfax, Virginia.
+Stephens was born April 9, 1982, in Fayetteville, Arkansas, to Cornelia and John.
+He grew up in Fairfax, Virginia.

 Advocacy

 Stephens has been a public spokesman for those with Down syndrome for many years.

 In October 2012, he wrote an open letter to Ann Coulter about her use of slurs against mentally disabled people when referring to then-US President Barack Obama.
 Coulter refused to apologize, and Stephens spoke publicly to Piers Morgan as a result of the publicity.

 In 2016, he received the Quincy Jones Exceptional Advocacy Award from the Global Down Syndrome Foundation, after the Coulter incident and a discussion that year with comedian Gary Owen about an offensive routine.